Fulguritude/42_fractol/README.md

 Scroll-down zooms out.

-Numpad 0 to 9 correspond to 10 default palettes chosen, the default being bichromatic (numpad 0).
+Numpad 0 to 9 correspond to 10 default palettes chosen, the default being Numpad_8.

 Numpad_+ and Numpad_- change the monomial the coefficient of which is being updated by mouse_hover.
-Numpad_Enter sets the degree of the polynomial so that same monomial becomes the term of highest degree.
+Numpad_Enter sets the degree of the polynomial so that the current monomial being edited becomes the term of highest degree.

 # Saving
-Numpad_End sends a human-readable string for the polynomial and a machine precision format (copy into a file) to the terminal.
+NumpadEnd prints the current polynomial to terminal: first line is human- readable format, second line is machine readable format (you can copy that line in a file and save a polynomial you liked in 'cpolys' for later use).

 # Code macros
 MAX_DWELL and WIN_H and WIN_W are macros if you want to edit them.
 MAX_DWELL